velartrill/velartrill.github.io/orig/inbound.md

 *"This train is now approaching Anchor Isle Transit and Ingress Center, Ward 3.
 If you have boarded this train in error and do not have authorization to enter Ward 3, surrender yourself to onboard security personnel immediately."*

 The transit center is nothing like Jasmine remembers.
 As they exit the tram tunnel, she looks around in surprise to realize the train is indoors; a massive multilevel facility surrounds them, filled with arriving trains, security cameras, and armed soldiers.
-Sisterhood uniforms mix with *rancalar*, body armor, and hardsuits; Jasmine shivers at the sight of a *randanin* in full plate carrying a rifle in his hands.
+Sisterhood uniforms mix with Front leathers, body armor, and even the occasional *rancal* or hardsuit; Jasmine shivers at the sight of a *randanin* in full plate stroll past carrying a rifle in his hands.

 Rifles!
+Power armor!
 What overkill.
-To a baseline human like her, a naked, unarmed Green is already so dangerous that nothing short of a landmine or a deadman-switched suicide bomb is likely to pose a threat to them.
-It's hard not to see them as shorter Imperial Guard in a new outfit.
+To a baseline human like her, a naked, unarmed Green is already so dangerous that no one weapon short of a landmine or a deadman-switched suicide bomb is likely to pose a real threat to them.
+It's hard not to see them as pointy-eared little Imperial Guard in a new outfit.

 "This is our stop," Sashuan murmurs, patting her on the back.